 Guru99, one of the world’s leading software education websites, categorizes regression testing techniques as follows:

-As you can likely guess from the name, “retest all” means that all the types of tests that have been previously run against a software will be launched again.
+As you can likely guess from the name, “retest all” means that all the types of tests that have been previously run against software will be relaunched.
 While this is a bullet-proof method that won’t leave any areas unchecked, it can also be the most expensive and time-consuming especially, if many developers are engaged in the process.

 Regression test selection

 Contrary to the technique above, only part of the tests is chosen to be re-run.
 There are two types of tests to consider here – reusable test cases.
 Such can be re-applied in the future as many times as necessary, and obsolete test cases will only work once (for ex. until a specific bug is deleted).

 Prioritization of test cases

 The third technique allows the team to decide which tests should be run first based on their business importance.
 For instance, you may only focus on tests that are critical for the functioning of a most important feature to end-users.

 As you can see, both regression test selection and test cases’ prioritisation are much more cost and time-effective.
 They tend to be the techniques of choice for teams with limited human and financial resources.

 Regression testing can also be distinguished based on who executes them.
 These are either manual or automated.

 Manual vs automated regression testing

 Automated regression testing

 While the benefits of running automated regression tests are a topic for a whole other post, it’s worth noting that its the choice of many startups and SME businesses.

 The most important reason is that running frequent tests is much more affordable in this mode.